cfrg/draft-irtf-cfrg-cpace/draft-irtf-cfrg-cpace.md

 - len\_zpad = MAX(0, s\_in\_bytes - len(prepend\_len(PRS)) - len(prepend\_len(G.DSI)) - 1)

-The zero padding of length len\_zpad is designed such that the encoding of DSI and PRS together with the zero padding field completely fills the first input block (of length s\_in\_bytes) of the hash.
+The zero padding of length len\_zpad is designed such that the encoding of DSI and PRS together with the zero padding field completely fills at least the first input block (of length s\_in\_bytes) of the hash.
 As a result for the common case of short PRS the number of bytes to hash becomes independent of the actual length of the password (PRS).
 (A reference implementation and test vectors are provided in the appendix.)

-The introduction of a zero-padding within the generator string also helps mitigating attacks of a side-channel adversary that analyzes correlations between publicly known variable information with the low-entropy PRS string.
+The introduction of a zero-padding within the generator string also helps mitigating attacks of a side-channel adversary that analyzes correlations between publicly known variable information with a short low-entropy PRS string.
-Note that the hash of the first block is intentionally made independent of session-specific inputs, such as sid or CI.
+Note that the hash of the first block is intentionally made independent of session-specific inputs, such as sid or CI and that there is no limitation regarding the maximum length of the PRS string.

 ## CPace group objects G\_X25519 and G\_X448 for single-coordinate Ladders on Montgomery curves {#CPaceMontgomery}